richardthorp/rodeo/README.md

    * Used for version control during the website build via the command terminal in Gitpod

 * [GitHub](https://pages.github.com/)
    * Used to store the code after being 'committed' and 'pushed' using Git.
-The website is now hosted via GitHub pages.

 * [Heroku](https://www.heroku.com/)
-   * Used to deploy the website
+   * Used to deploy the website.

 #### Database
 * [MongoDB](https://www.mongodb.com/)